Monitoring Severe Weather

 A Watch (tornado, severe thunderstorm, etc.) means a particular hazard is possible and conditions are more favorable than usual for its occurrence.
 A watch is a recommendation for planning, preparation, increased awareness, and to be alert for changing weather, listen for further information, and think about what to do if the danger materializes.

 A Warning (tornado, severe thunderstorm, etc.) means a particular weather hazard is either imminent or has been reported.
 A warning indicates the need to take action to protect life and property.
 The type of hazard is reflected in the type of warning (tornado warning, blizzard warning, thunderstorm warning, etc.).

 Weather Monitoring in Hamilton County

 Weather spotter training is offered annually to citizens and public safety personnel by the National Weather Service.
-This training is conducted in March and is free for anyone who wishes to attend.
-This training can also be obtained online.
+This training is conducted in March and is free to the public.
+Registration is required.
+Monitor our social media pages for more information.